nestjs/docs.nestjs.com/content/devtools/overview.md

 <figure><img src="/assets/devtools/modules-graph.png" /></figure>

-> info **Hint** As you can see on the screenshot above, every module connect to the `InternalCoreModule`. `InternalCoreModule` is a global module that is always imported into the root module.
+> info **Hint** As you can see on the screenshot above, every module connects to the `InternalCoreModule`. `InternalCoreModule` is a global module that is always imported into the root module.
 Since it's registered as a global node, Nest automatically creates edges between all of the modules and the `InternalCoreModule` node.
-Now, if you want to hide global modules from the graph, you can use the "Hide global modules" checkbox (in the sidebar).
+Now, if you want to hide global modules from the graph, you can use the "**Hide global modules**" checkbox (in the sidebar).

 So as we can see, `DevtoolsModule` makes your application expose an additional HTTP server (on port 8000) that the Devtools application will use to introspect your app.